Wizz Air to keep growing as east Europeans fly more

 Varadi set up the airline after trying, without success, to reform Hungary’s Malev.
 When Malev eventually collapsed in 2012 Wizz Air stepped in to pick up many of its routes and passengers.

-Wizz Air is nevertheless, well placed to pounce on other regional airlines - Poland’s LOT [LT.UL], Czech Airlines, Latvia’s Air Baltic, and Slovenia’s Adria Airways are all propped up by state aid.
+Wizz Air is nevertheless, well placed to pounce on other regional airlines - Poland’s LOT, Czech Airlines, Latvia’s Air Baltic, and Slovenia’s Adria Airways are all propped up by state aid.

 LOT is especially vulnerable, with local press reports saying it is in financial difficulties and Wizz Air has many Polish-speaking flight crew and five operating bases in Poland.